NashTech-Labs/mdc-logging-in-scala/README.md

 In this template, I have demonstrated both the cases i.e. `MdcAcrossSingleThread` and `MdcAcrossMultipleThreadsOrFutures`.
 Run these example apps and analyze the logs to get a better idea about MDC logging.

-`MdcExecutionContext` is the custom ExecutionContext that we have created to propagate MDC across any new thread.
+`MdcExecutionContext` is the custom ExecutionContext that i have created to propagate MDC across any new thread.

 ## Prerequisites